Step by Step: Microsoft Azure technical support

 - Help +support

-Select Help + Support, then Link support contract
+Select Help + Support, Support Plans, then Link support benefits

 - Enter the Access ID and Contract ID (remove any blank spaces), then click Link

 - Click the Link button and you should see the IDs greyed out and the green text Contract linked.
 The support contracts are now associated with the Sign-in account